πŸ“… Day plan

 Retro: Start / Stop / Continue

-A retro is a chance to reflect on this past sprint.
-You can do this on a Jamboard (make sure someone clicks “Make a copy” before you start, and you work on that together) or on sticky notes on a wall.
+A retro is a chance to reflect.
+You can do this on a FigJam (make sure someone makes a copy of the template before you start) or on sticky notes on a wall.

 1. Set a timer for 5 minutes.
+There’s one on the FigJam too.

 2. Write down as many things as you can think of that you’d like to start, stop, and continue doing next sprint.